 Under the Foreign Exchange and Foreign Trade Act (FEFTA), when foreign investors acquire certain amounts of shares or voting rights in companies that engage in certain restricted businesses that relate to the national security of Japan, such investors are required to file a prior notification to, and undergo examination by, the competent ministers.
 In line with the global trend of tightening foreign investment regulations, the FEFTA was amended in 2020 to lower the threshold for the prior notification requirement for acquisition of shares or voting rights of a listed company from 10 per cent to 1 per cent.
-The amendment also established exemptions from such prior notification requirements for investments that satisfy certain requirements to be considered a passive investment; such requirements include the investors or their closely related persons will not become board members of the company, and the investors will not propose at shareholders meetings the transfer or disposition of the company's restricted businesses.
-Furthermore, the amendment newly introduced prior notification requirements for votes at shareholders meetings by any foreign investor holding 1 per cent or more of shares in a company engaged in any restricted business with respect to the following: nomination by the foreign investor of itself or its closely related person as a board member, and any proposal made by itself to transfer or dispose the company's restricted businesses.
-While critics have contended the amendment will limit shareholder activism from foreign investors, we need more time to see in practice how strictly the authorities will conduct such examinations of foreign investors' investments to assess the impact of the amendment on shareholder activism.
+The amendment also established exemptions from such prior notification requirements for investments that satisfy certain requirements to be considered a passive investment; such requirements include the investors or their closely related persons will not become board members of the company, and the investors will not propose at shareholders' meetings the transfer or disposition of the company's restricted businesses.
+Furthermore, the amendment newly introduced prior notification requirements for votes at shareholders' meetings by any foreign investor holding 1 per cent or more of shares in a company engaged in any restricted business with respect to the following: nomination by the foreign investor of itself or its closely related person as a board member, and any proposal made by itself to transfer or dispose the company's restricted businesses.

 The mindset of the management of Japanese listed companies towards shareholder activism has been gradually shifting to more constructive engagement with activist shareholders since the influence of shareholder activism on such companies has increased in the past several years.
 This trend is expected to continue partly because more cross shareholdings may be dissolved in light of the Japanese government's policy for the reduction of cross shareholdings.
 In particular, given that institutional investors have expanded their shares in the Japanese stock market, institutional investors, including those that manage their assets from mid- to long-term perspectives, may have more important roles in situations of shareholder activism and corporate management.